hutkev/Shared/README.md

 Exceptions
 ----------

-Exceptions thrown in the apply closure are caught automatically and passed as the error object of the callback closure if one has been provided.
+Exceptions thrown within the apply are caught automatically and passed to the error callback, if one has been provided.
 Any changes made prior to an exception been thrown will not be committed and so exceptions provide a way to terminate an operation abnormally.

 Restrictions
 ------------